-Adrian Grant has worked in the entertainment and media industries for over 30 years, producing magazines, books, records, videos, concerts and theatre shows.
+Adrian Grant has worked in the entertainment and media industries for over 30 years, producing magazines, books, records, videos, television, concerts and theatre shows.

-Adrian also produced the West End show, ‘Respect La Diva’, and the recent UK tour of ‘The Aretha Franklin Songbook’.
+Adrian also produced the West End show, ‘Respect La Diva’, and the UK tour of ‘The Aretha Franklin Songbook’.

 Prior to his work in theatre, Adrian published two national magazines – Shades and Blink.
 Shades was the UK’s first youth culture & lifestyle publication to focus on diversity and representing stories from marginalised groups.